TLDR

 ./setup

 Looking for a Mixpanel alternative?
-Self-hosting your own web analytics and product analytics platform comes with several benefits.
-Let's break down the pros and cons of running your own analytics server.
+Self-hosting your own web analytics and product analytics platform has a few benefits.
+Here are the pros and cons of running your own analytics server.

-When you self-host OpenPanel, you maintain complete control over your website statistics and visitor data.
+When you self-host OpenPanel, you keep full control over your website statistics and visitor data.
 This makes it easier to:

 Considering cloud

-OpenPanel offers a cloud version of the platform, which is a hosted solution that you don't need to self-host.
+OpenPanel offers a hosted cloud version that you don't need to self-host.
 This might be the better option if you don't want to manage your own server.

 Prerequisites